 Boston’s many historic neighborhoods provide a wonderful backdrop for life during residency.
 You can enjoy a run along the Charles River, browse an eclectic bookstore, and savor first-class cuisine, all in an afternoon.

 Residents at BIDMC live in many corners of the Boston area, from the stylish flats of the Back Bay, to the Victorian homes of Brookline, to the backyards and gardens of Newton.
 Cambridge, located just across the river, is the home of Harvard University and the Massachusetts Institute of Technology.
 Cambridge offers a sophisticated and liberal community that is a fun place to visit or live.

 BIDMC residents have many interests outside of radiology.
 A sampling of our current residents' hobbies and activities include:

-There are plenty of things that we tend to do in groups, including get-togethers at each other’s homes, barbecuing in the summertime, happy hour after work, and — of course — Red Sox games at Fenway Park.
+There are plenty of things that we tend to do in groups, including get-togethers at each other’s homes, barbecuing in the summertime, happy hour after work, and — of course — Red Sox games at Fenway Park ($5 tickets for employees).

 Fun at Work